 Schools will be scheduled for a specific date.
-Date assignments will be emailed directly to teachers and school principals for confirmation prior to the Learning Journey.
+Date assignments will be sent directly to school principals via Smartsheet for confirmation prior to the Learning Journey.
 This Learning Journey takes place on Tuesdays and Wednesdays from September through June.

 Students per Visitation Day

 Prior to arrival at Boerner, students should be put into assigned groups of approximately 15-18 students.
 Each group will be assigned a plant science program educator.
 It is the teacher's responsibility to have an adult chaperone for each group.
 Students should be dressed according to weather conditions.
 Food allergies should be reported to the program staff prior to the Learning Journey.